Kethsar/ytarchive/README.md

 Attempt to archive a given Youtube livestream from the start.
 This is most useful for streams that have already started and you want to download, but can also be used to wait for a scheduled stream and start downloading as soon as it starts.
 If you want to download a VOD, I recommend [yt-dlp](https://github.com/yt-dlp/yt-dlp), which is an actively maintained fork of youtube-dl with more features.

-A [WebUI front-end](https://github.com/lekoOwO/ytarchive-ui) was created by leko, if that's something you want.
-Note that I do not use this myself and cannot comment on how well it works or looks, but it could be useful if you want to set up downloading on a remote server, or make a service out of it.

 ## Dependencies

 - [FFmpeg](https://ffmpeg.org/) needs to be installed to mux the final file.